LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <img src="examples/img_1_top5_predictions.png" width="400">
 <img src="examples/img_5_top5_predictions.png" width="400">

 It can be seen that the model is confused by similar triangular shaped signs.
-Because the low resolution, the model was not able to hone in on the exact shape inside the triangle.
+Because the low resolution, the model was not able to hone in on the exact symbol inside the triangle.

 ### Visualizing the Neural Network